nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/KD_ORDER_PRICE.md

 ## Finding the Metal Price

-Go to your code where you are generating the HTML representation of the orders (buildOrderListItem)  that customers place.
+Go to your code where you are generating the HTML representation of the orders that customers place.
 Add the following code to find the price of the chosen metal.

 ```js
 const metals = getMetals()